 Tip 2: Explore financing options

-It is vital to shop around to ensure you get the best terms and rates available.
+Shop around to ensure you get the best auto loan rates and terms available.
 Check out current rates and Bankrate’s winner for best used car lender before accepting a loan.
 And equally important, see how the loan term and fees change the total cost of financing.

 Tip 3: Apply for loan preapproval